CarolinaDN/data-engineering-zoomcamp/01-docker-terraform/README.md

 ## Postgres
 * Used for practicing with SQL
-* It’s a general purpose database - for transitions, not for analytics
+* It’s a general purpose database
-* But it’s powerful enough and sometimes also used as a data warehouse - a special database for analytical queries
+* It’s powerful enough and sometimes also used as a data warehouse - a special database for analytical queries

 ## Terraform